KennyPeanuts/pond_diversity_fcn/fall_2013/leaf_decomp_exp_design.md

 ### Questions

 1. What is the rate of leaf decomposition in man-made ponds?
-2. Does pond design (old farm pond vs retention pond) affect decomposition rate?
+2. Does pond design affect decomposition rate?
 3. Does macroinvertebrate colonization affect decomposition rate?
 4. Does macroinvertebrate colonization of litter differ between lakes and with decomposition state?